babajide07/Cell-Nuclei-Segmentation-using-cGAN/README.md

  - [x] Numpy

 ## To train and reproduce the results:
-- [x] Set the path to the training and validation data
+- [x] Set path to the training and validation data and the code.
-- [x] Run main.py
+- [x] Run main.py to train model using cGAN
+- [x] Run unet_train.py to train model using Unet

 ## For testing, run:
-- [x] Set the path to the trained model
+- [x] Set path to the trained model
 - [x] Run test.py
 - [x] Predicted maps from test image will be in /results